 The graduate certificate in Data Analytics consists of 4 courses (12 credit hours), and is a professionally focused offering that will provide a strong foundation in the field of Data Science and Analytics, and is open to students with backgrounds outside of computer science.
 The certificate is ideally suited to support the needs of students seeking analytics-enabled types of jobs, where a broad understanding of the subject matter is needed.

-- Introduction to Machine Learning (3) Prerequisite: Applied Statistics and Data Analysis.
+- DA 515: Introduction to Machine Learning (3) Prerequisite: DA 501 and DA 514, or permission from the instructor.
 Introduces principles, algorithms, and applications of machine learning from the point of view of modeling and prediction; formulation of learning problems; representation, over-fitting, generalization; clustering, classification, probabilistic modeling; and methods such as support vector machines, hidden Markov models, and Bayesian networks.

 - Select One Elective in Data Analytic (3) Chosen from among those developed for the Master of Science Degree Program in Data Analytics (MSDA)